CGSbioinfo/MethylSeq/README.md

 #### 1) Beta regression

-The beta regression step is time-consuming, and so the script has been designed to allow greater parallelisation than if desired.
+The beta regression step is time-consuming, and so the script has been designed to allow greater parallelisation if desired.
 Once the regression has begun the script will report ```Parallel script can now be invoked```.

 At this point multi-node parallelisation can be started using a secondary R script, ```parallelBetaRegression.R```.
-The main script saves out chunks of data that can be worked on independently.
-The parallel script works through any unfinished data chunks.
+The main script saves out chunks of data that can be worked on independently; the parallel script works through any unfinished data chunks.

 Field | Description | Values
 ------|------|------